Psychodynamic psychotherapy: Efficacy

-Psychodynamic psychotherapy is an evidence-based therapy and its more intensive form, psychoanalysis is also evidence-based.
-Later meta-analyses showed psychoanalysis and psychodynamic therapy to be effective, with outcomes comparable or greater than other kinds of psychotherapy or antidepressant drugs, but these arguments have also been subjected to various criticisms.
-For example, meta-analyses in 2012 and 2013 came to the conclusion that there is little support or evidence for the efficacy of psychoanalytic therapy, thus further research is needed.
+Psychodynamic psychotherapy is an evidence-based therapy.
+Later meta-analyses showed psychoanalysis and psychodynamic therapy to be effective, with outcomes comparable or greater than other kinds of psychotherapy or antidepressant drugs, but these arguments have also been subject to various criticisms.

+Psychoanalysis specifically was shown in a meta-analysis of 14 studies to produce pre/post improvements in symptoms and personality in patients with complex mental disorders, though the lack of control groups limits the strength of the evidence.
+An updated 2020 meta-analysis of long-term psychoanalytic psychotherapy (LTPP) for complex mental disorders found small but statistically significant benefits over other psychotherapies in most outcome domains, though results should be interpreted cautiously due to study heterogeneity and methodological limitations.

-A systematic review of Long Term Psychodynamic Psychotherapy (LTPP) in 2009 found an overall effect size of 0.33.
+Meta-analyses indicate that long-term psychodynamic psychotherapy (LTPP) is more effective than shorter therapies for complex mental disorders.
+A systematic review of LTPP in 2009 found an overall effect size of 0.33.
 Others have found effect sizes of 0.44–0.68.